git/git.github.io/rev_news/drafts/edition-104.md

 __Light reading__
 + [Some miscellaneous git facts](https://jvns.ca/blog/2023/10/20/some-miscellaneous-git-facts/)
   by Julia Evans on her blog.
 The facts are:
-    + the “index”, “staging area” and “-{}-cached” are all the same thing
+    + the “index”, “staging area” and “--cached” are all the same thing
     + the stash is a bunch of commits
     + not all references are branches or tags
     + merge commits aren’t empty